website

 Rotator Cuff Tears: Timing Your Visit to the Doctor Unlocks Diagnostic and Treatment Options

-A rotator cuff tear is a common shoulder injury that can lead to pain, weakness, and limited movement.
-Knowing when you need to seek medical attention and the diagnostic and treatment options available is critical to effectively managing the condition.
+A rotator cuff tear is a common shoulder injury that can cause pain, weakness, and limited range of motion.
+Knowing when to seek medical attention and understanding the available diagnostic and treatment options is crucial for effectively managing the condition.

-• Persistent and Severe Pain: Shoulder pain lasting over a week, severe and disrupting daily activities like sleeping, dressing, and lifting hands, is a concern.
+• Persistent and Severe Pain: Shoulder pain lasting over a week, severe enough to disrupt daily activities such as sleeping, dressing, and lifting hands, is a concern.
 Even with reduced shoulder movement, the pain lingers.
-The inability to lie on the side or intense pain during simple motions may indicate a serious injury like a rotator cuff tear.
+The inability to lie on the side or experience intense pain during simple motions may indicate a serious injury, such as a rotator cuff tear.

-• Significant Limitation of Motion: When the arm is abducted, lifted, or rotated, the range of motion is significantly reduced and pain is associated with it.
-For example, the arm cannot be lifted to the normal horizontal height, or can only reach much lower than the normal position when carrying the hand backward, which seriously affects the normal function of the upper limb.
+• Significant Limitation of Motion: When the arm is abducted, lifted, or rotated, the range of motion is significantly reduced, and pain is associated with it.
+For example, the arm cannot be lifted to the standard horizontal height, or can only reach much lower than the normal position when carrying the hand backward, which seriously affects the normal function of the upper limb.

-• Significantly Weakened Strength: Shoulder strength is found to be significantly reduced, unable to complete the lifting of heavy objects, wringing towels, and other actions as in the past, and even feel overwhelmed when doing some slight exertion of movement, which may be a rotator cuff tear resulting in impaired muscle function.
+• Significantly Weakened Strength: Shoulder strength is found to be considerably reduced, making it difficult to complete tasks such as lifting heavy objects, wringing towels, and other actions that were previously possible.
+Even slight exertion of movement can feel overwhelming, which may be a sign of a rotator cuff tear resulting in impaired muscle function.

-• Joint Popping or Friction: When moving the shoulder joint, there are frequent popping sounds accompanied by friction, and this phenomenon occurs again and again, even after resting, which may mean that the damage to the rotator cuff tissues has led to abnormal friction in the internal structure of the joint.
+• Joint Popping or Friction: When moving the shoulder joint, frequent popping sounds accompanied by friction occur, and this phenomenon persists even after resting.
+This may indicate that damage to the rotator cuff tissues has led to abnormal friction within the internal structure of the joint.

 Treatment:

-• Rest: Reduce the amount of shoulder activity, avoid overuse of the shoulder, and immobilize the shoulder in a shoulder brace rotator cuff if necessary, so that the shoulder can get sufficient rest, usually immobilized for 2-3 weeks.
+• Rest: Reduce the amount of shoulder activity, avoid overuse of the shoulder, and immobilize the shoulder in a shoulder brace or rotator cuff immobilizer if necessary, so that the shoulder can get sufficient rest.
+Typically, this involves immobilization for 2-3 weeks.

 Fivali Shoulder Brace Rotator Cuff - Guide

-• Medication: e.g. aspirin, celecoxib, etc., can reduce inflammation and pain symptoms and relieve the patient's discomfort.
+• Medications, such as aspirin and celecoxib, can reduce inflammation and pain symptoms, thereby relieving the patient's discomfort.

-• Hot Application: Through heat transfer, it promotes blood circulation in the shoulder, relieves muscle spasms and reduces pain.
-Apply heat for 15-20 minutes at a time, 3-4 times a day.
+• Hot Application: Through heat transfer, it promotes blood circulation in the shoulder, relieves muscle spasms, and reduces pain.
+Apply heat for 15-20 minutes at a time, three to four times a day.

 Rotator Cuff Health: From Prevention to Rehabilitation, Comprehensive Care

-Rehabilitation and prevention of rotator cuff tears are important for restoring shoulder function, protecting shoulder health, improving quality of life, and promoting overall health.
+Rehabilitation and prevention of rotator cuff tears are crucial for restoring shoulder function, protecting shoulder health, enhancing quality of life, and promoting overall well-being.

 • Limit Shoulder Activity: In the early stages of rehabilitation, follow your doctor's recommendations to immobilize the shoulder with a Fivali shoulder brace or arm sling for the shoulder and limit excessive shoulder activity to reduce wound tension and promote healing.
 Avoid lifting heavy objects, excessive abduction or rotating the shoulder to prevent the repaired rotator cuff from tearing again.